 The best paying jobs in Broadcasting and Media are ideal for business-oriented individuals with excellent communication skills.
 People with successful and sustainable careers in broadcasting, media, and communications are typically highly creative.
 They can persuade consumers through videos, appealing images, and carefully written text.

 For many, broadcasting and media history evokes images of radio or TV broadcasts.
 But, the internet changed the game and increased the need for the quantity and quality of content.
 There are many broadcasting jobs for graduates in this field.
 And the following five jobs are some of the most popular today in the broadcast industry.
 So keep reading before you start your broadcasting career job search!

 1. Media Planners

-2. Public Relations Experts
+2. Public Relations Specialists

 3. Company Brand Managers

-Some of the most common methods used to increase awareness include creating appealing logos, researching and analyzing consumer behavior, tracking current consumer trends, creating effective marketing strategies, refining marketing strategies when necessary, and aligning branding campaigns with appropriate products or services.
+Some of the most common ways to raise awareness include creating appealing logos, researching and analyzing consumer behavior, tracking current consumer trends, creating effective marketing strategies, refining marketing strategies when necessary, and aligning branding campaigns with appropriate products or services.

 4. Social Media Managers

 Social media managers are also among the best-paying jobs in media and communications today.
 Ideally, graduates who would like to obtain positions as social media managers should have completed coursework in social media marketing and advertising during their college careers.